/* * external links open in new window */

 Temples in Driving Distance of Chiang Mai

-Wat Pha Lat – This is a small monk temple on the way to Doi Suthep.
-It’s accessible by car and foot.
+Wat Pha Lat – This is a small jungle temple on the way to Doi Suthep.
+It’s accessible by car and foot via the Monk’s Trail

-Wat Umong – This cave temple is couple kilometers out of city and one of the most unique ones.
+Wat Umong – This cave temple is a couple kilometers out of city and one of the most unique ones.

 Wat Phra That Doi Kham – You can’t miss this big white buddha temple on hilltop.